hbanerjee74/VibeOps/02_Platform_Foundations.md

 - **CI/CD:** Azure DevOps with self-hosted runners in ACI, Azure Artifacts for package distribution
 - **Observability:** Azure Monitor with logs sent to customer's hub LAW

-### **Data Architecture**
+### **2.3 Data Architecture**

-- Medallion architecture: Landing (ADLS) → Bronze → Silver → Gold (OneLake)
+- Each environment (dev/test/prod) runs in a separate workspace; warehouses/catalogs are isolated per env.
 - Single Lakehouse per environment with folder-based medallion separation
 - Lakehouse and landing folder created by Terraform.
+- Medallion architecture: Landing (ADLS) → Bronze → Silver → Gold (OneLake).
+Database schemas created lazily at runtime by dbt execution engine.
+Data platform MI has `CREATE SCHEMA` privileges.
 - Single dbt project spanning all layers
-  - Database schemas created lazily at runtime by dbt execution engine.
-Data platform MI has `CREATE SCHEMA` privileges.
-  - dbt Config Ownership: Service Central bootstraps baseline `profiles.yml` and `dbt_project.yml` into the tenant repo.
+  - Service Central bootstraps baseline `profiles.yml` and `dbt_project.yml` into the tenant repo.
 From that point, the tenant repo owns and maintains these files.
-  - Secrets Handling: All dbt/warehouse secrets resolve at runtime from Key Vault (not committed to git).
+  - All dbt/warehouse secrets resolve at runtime from Key Vault (not committed to git).
 Non-secret settings are versioned in the tenant repo.
-  - Environment Isolation: Each environment (dev/test/prod) runs in a separate workspace; warehouses/catalogs are isolated per env.
-  - Elementary Storage: Elementary (OSS) is the data quality layer for dbt.
+  - Elementary (OSS) is the data quality layer for dbt.
 Its package models materialize in an `elementary` schema within each workspace/environment.

-### **Processing Patterns**
+### **2.4 Processing Patterns**

 - Batch processing only – no real-time/streaming
 - Incremental processing only – no full refresh orchestration